go-skynet/localai-website/content/howtos/easy-setup-full.md

 Download these --> [Docker Desktop](https://docs.docker.com/engine/install/), [Python 3.11](https://www.python.org/downloads/release/python-3110/), [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+If you use `Git Bash` for windows, please use the windows cmd, I am working on a fix!

 Install docker, python, and git...
 Cool!
 (Skip this if you already have them installed)

 Make a folder named `LocalAi` then run `git clone https://github.com/lunamidori5/localai-lunademo.git`